thehuglet/unstable-tnt-datapack/README.md

 > Adds Unstable TNT to survival Minecraft.

-Unstable TNT triggers when a player tries to break it.

 ### Usage

+- Unstable TNT triggers when a player tries to break it.
-Placing a Tripwire Hook on the side of a TNT will turn it into an Unstable TNT
+- Placing a Tripwire Hook on the side of a TNT will turn it into an Unstable TNT.

-You can defuse the Unstable TNT safely by breaking it with Shears.
+- You can defuse the Unstable TNT safely by breaking it with Shears.

 ### Building Sources